asfaload-cli new-keys

 -P --password-file <PATH>

 File containing the password.
-Conflicts with --password.
+Conflicts with --password and --password-command.

 --accept-weak-password